-It has been estimated that approximately 7 to 19% of cancers are currently attributable to toxic environmental and occupational exposures.
+An estimated 7 to 19% of cancers are currently attributable to toxic environmental and occupational exposures.
 One of several primary prevention policy approaches is toxics use reduction, which aims to promote changes in industrial and manufacturing processes to reduce the use and release of toxic chemicals.
 The goal of toxics use reduction is to reduce, substitute or eliminate the use and release of hazardous industrial pollutants by altering industry production processes, redesigning products and systems and rewarding innovative industries for using less hazardous chemicals.
 In 2010, Ontario took the lead in Canada and implemented the Toxics Reduction Act (Reg.
 455/09).
 Ontario’s Toxics Reduction Act will be repealed on December 31, 2021.

 The TRA was modelled after the Massachusetts Toxic Use Reduction Act of 1989 (TURA), which has reported significant declines in carcinogen use and releases, including for example the decline in the use and release of lung carcinogens by 31% and 77%, respectively.
 Massachusetts has also reported economic benefits and technological advances in manufacturing, utilities and other sectors.